Main menu (secondary)

 Clinical Pastoral Education (CPE) is an intensive experiential educational program for those interested in developing their clinical/pastoral skills.
-Students engage in pastoral ministry and reflect on their experience with a certified supervisor and a peer group.
-Key areas for learning include integrating theology into pastoral practice, formation as a religious leader, and self-reflection for deeper growth and knowledge.
+Students engage in pastoral ministry and reflect on their experience with an ACPE Certified Educator and a peer group.
+Key areas for learning include integrating theology into pastoral practice, increasing personal and spiritual formation as a religious leader, and developing self-reflection for deeper growth and knowledge.
 CPE can be an excellent tool for discernment, self-care and renewal.

 Clinical Pastoral Education is the only chaplaincy training program that opens the door for Board Certification as a chaplain by the Association of Professional Chaplains.
 Each unit of CPE is 400 hours, and in the year-long residency, students earn four units of CPE.

 The CPE Residency at Baptist Health Medical Center-Little Rock